 Hopefully, you now understand the relationship of applications in Django.

-Let’s look at fully loaded Django application to see the fairly standard structure that you will encounter in Django projects.
+Let’s look at a fully loaded Django application to see the fairly standard structure that you will encounter in Django projects.

 An application usually tries to capture a core concept within your system.
 For this article, we will use movies as the concept we want to model.